ShreyasBakare/FCCee_MCGen/240GeV_IDEA/Higgs/Dalitz_decay/ZH_production/mg5_aMC_with_MadSpin/README.md

     - Here both samples 1 & 2 (Z decay - w/o madspin and - w madspin) face the same setting mass failed error with ~80% events pass through. ~20% don't : no visible pattern (!?)
 - Takes time of O(5 minutes)

----

-### Note:
-So there are two samples I generate: sample 1 uses above added madspin card
-(Z decays in madspin)
-sample 2 uses exact same madspin card just the line decay z > all all removed.
-(Z does not decay in madspin; decays later in pythia) Here both samples 1 & 2 (Z decay - w/ madspin and - w/o madspin) face the same setting mass failed error when passed through 3.
-Pythia or 3.
-Pythia + Delphes.
-~80% events pass through. ~20% don't : no visible pattern (!?)